 During the first trimester, the most common cause of miscarriage is chromosomal abnormality – meaning that something is not correct with the baby’s chromosomes.
 Most chromosomal abnormalities are the cause of a damaged egg or sperm cell or are due to a problem at the time that the zygote went through the division process.
+Chromosomes are tiny structures inside the cells of the body that carry many genes, the basic units of heredity.
 The reasons for miscarriage are varied, and most often cannot be identified.

 Other Causes of Miscarriage Include (but are not limited to):

-- Implantation of the egg into the uterine lining does not occur properly
+- Improper implantation of fertilized egg in the uterine lining

 - Maternal age